 It’s safe to hike in Denali, but be prepared for possible encounters with wildlife, including bears, moose, especially if hiking off trail.

 Can you fish in Denali National Park?

 Yes, fishing is allowed in Denali National Park but most streams and lakes have a lot of glacial silt, resulting in poor fishing.
 Lake trout and grayling are occasionally caught in areas around the park.

 Pin For Later

-Are you planning to visit Denali National Park in 2022?
+Are you planning to visit Denali National Park?
 Ask your questions below!